riscv-boom/riscv-boom/docs/sections/execution-stages.rst

-An Execution Unit is a module that a single issue port will schedule micro-ops onto and contains some mix of functional units.
-Phrased in another way, each issue port from the Issue Window talks to one and only one Execution Unit.
+An Execution Unit is a module that a single issue port will schedule Micro-Ops onto and contains some mix of functional units.
+Phrased in another way, each issue port from the Issue Queue talks to one and only one Execution Unit.
 An Execution Unit may contain just a single simple integer ALU, or it could contain a full complement of floating point units, a integer ALU, and an integer multiply unit.